 - Salt and pepper

-Step 2: Place the pan over a medium heat.
-Bring to a gentle simmer and gently stir the eggs in a clockwise direction.
-The movement of the water helps to centre the yolks.
+Place the pan over a medium heat.
+When the water reaches a simmer, start the timer so you can precisely time the cooking process.
+If you gently stir the eggs in a clockwise direction, the movement of the water will help centre the yolks.

-Simmer the eggs for 4 minutes for soft-boiled eggs
+SOFT BOILED eggs: Simmer the eggs for 4 minutes for runny yolks

-Simmer the eggs for 8 minutes for hard-boiled eggs
+HARD BOILED eggs: Simmer the eggs for 8 minutes for well cooked, hard boiled eggs

-Step 4: Use a slotted spoon to remove the eggs from the water.
+Use a large spoon to remove the eggs from the water.